 The primary way to develop confidence, if you have the talent, is by training hard and smart.
 If, for example, you develop your tennis skills to such an extent that you simply know they will be okay in competition, then your confidence will rocket!
 By targeting each of the sources of confidence above, an athlete can develop a robust type of confidence.
 These sources will need to be revisited often, as time, age, maturity, sex, and situations can all lead to differences in where an athlete might draw off their confidence on any occasion.

 Listing your performance accomplishments and strengths can be a great source of confidence.
 By inviting coaches and others to add to your lists, your confidence will be enhanced even further.
 Personal motivational videos (PMVs) can also be a great source of inspiration and confidence by reminding you exactly how good you really are.
 Accompanied by your favourite movies, PMVs can be a perfect confidence boost for pre-competition.
 By constantly reminding yourself that you have done it before and so can do it again, you will give yourself a good base for building your confidence.
 The list can be extensive and include many ‘successes’:

 Strengths: Listing your strengths and reminding yourself of these regularly can give you a serious confidence boost.
 Ask your coach, parents and friends to also tell you your strengths and compile as big a list as possible.

 Improvements: What are the things you have improved on in the past year?
 Think positively here (technically, tactically, physically, psychologically, personally etc.)

 Achievements: List things you have achieved, including attending so many training sessions, learning new skills, understanding sport psychology and nutritional requirements etc.

 Preparation: What do you do to prepare for a match?
-How many hours training do you have for a 90 minute match (which might include 18 minutes of rally time incidentally!).
+How many hours of training do you have for a 90-minute match (which might include 18 minutes of rally time, incidentally!).